Jinlock9/jinlock9.github.io/_posts/2025-02-22-challenge-of-machine-sink.md

 *Performing instruction scheduling separately for each basic block often leads to inefficient resource utilization, as most instructions leave many functional units underutilized* [1].
 This is a common issue in VLIW architectures.

+I thought that machine sinking can have a positive effect if it is complemented by better scheduling.
+If a global scheduling strategy can address local instruction shortages for certain resources, it can mitigate pipeline inefficiencies caused by injected code.
+As a result, machine sinking would contribute only positively to performance.
 Therefore, I decided to find a way to make the MachineScheduler handle code scheduling from a global perspective.
 This could involve directly modifying it or introducing an intermediate pass between machine sinking and scheduling.

 Moving forward, I will delve deeper into VLIW architecture and scheduling algorithms to refine this strategy.
 Additionally, I will assess whether this approach can provide a viable, generalizable solution beyond the test cases I have analyzed.